 Your new VA is a person, not a machine.
 That’s why you can give her tasks that an automated VA service could never do for you.
-However that means that when working with a virtual assistant, you can’t treat him/her like an automaton.
+However, that means that when working with a virtual assistant, you can’t treat him/her as an automaton.

 The best VA you can have is one that stays with you long term and that you can rely on as you would an employee.

 To achieve that, you need to invest a little training time, have a little patience, offer some initial support, and then take your hands off the wheel.
 Clients that make the mistakes listed in this article, often end up feeling they are throwing money away.